 We have reviewed fire safety, and have fire risk assessments for all these blocks.

 We also have some of the country’s best independent experts validating our Fire Risk Assessments as part of our action plan following the Shepherds Court fire in August 2016.

 We are working on plans to install sprinkler systems in some of our tower blocks.

 Residents are being reminded of London Fire Brigade’s advice to be prepared and to make sure the whole family knows what to do in a fire.

 The fire brigade updated their advice on 22 June 2017 on when to get out or to stay put in a tower block fire.

-Book a home fire safety visit.
 The fire brigade offer residents a free home fire safety check.
-If you would like to book, there are details on their website, or call 0800 028 4428.
+You can book a home fire safety visit online or call 0800 028 4428.